-When only one sensor is triggered, it is more likely that this will have been by accident- a false alarm – so the ARC will notify the homeowner and/or nominated keyholder.
+When only one sensor is triggered, it’s more likely to be an accident- a false alarm – so the ARC will notify the homeowner and/or nominated keyholder, but not the police.

-To illustrate what happens when a burglar breaks into a home with a police monitored alarm, here’s our very own fictional scenario.
+To illustrate what happens when a burglar breaks into a home with a police response alarm, here’s our very own fictional scenario.
 Picture the scene …

 - John is on holiday in New York.
 It’s 11pm.
 He’s fast asleep.
-Back at his home in Manchester, it’s 4am and burglars have targeted his home, smashing a small window panel in the backdoor and reaching through to tamper with the lock.
-When the door is opened, the contact sensor is immediately triggered.
+Back at his home in Manchester, it’s 4am and burglars have targeted his home, breaking down the front door to get in.

-- With more than one sensor triggered, the ARC now has confirmation of the burglary and calls the police control room via a direct line, requesting a level 1 immediate response.
+- The contact sensor on the front door immediately detects the intrusion.
+The alarm goes off and the Philips Hue lights start flashing red.
+The ARC checks the status of John’s home and sees that two sensors have been triggered – the contact sensor and a motion sensor.
+The ARC now has confirmation of the burglary and calls the police control room via a direct line, requesting a level 1 immediate response.

-- The keyholder then contacts John, informing him of the events that have unfolded overnight.
-With his home now safe and very little he can do from New York, they insist he continues to enjoy the rest of his holiday.
+- John’s neighbour then contacts John, informing him of the events that have unfolded overnight.
+With his home now safe and very little he can do from New York, John’s neighbour insists he continues to enjoy the rest of his holiday.

-So what are the key benefits of police-monitored systems?
+So what are the key benefits of police-response systems?

-The efficacy of an unmonitored alarm depends entirely on being heard and acted upon by a neighbour or passer-by.
-A police-monitored system guarantees your alarm will never be ignored and the ARC can call the police as soon as two sensors have been triggered.
-What’s more, a quick police response increases the likelihood of apprehending the burglar.
+The effectiveness of an unmonitored alarm depends entirely on being heard and acted upon by a neighbour or passer-by.
+A police-response system guarantees your alarm will never be ignored and the ARC can call the police as soon as two sensors have been triggered.

 Peace of mind